If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Remove Soap Scum From Metal Fixtures

-1. Fill a plastic bag with distilled white vinegar.
+1. The bag method: Fill a sandwich bag with white vinegar.

 How to Clean Soap Scum From Plastic Curtains